yangchristina/planda-cron-parser/README.md

 A fork of [@aws-cron-parser](https://github.com/beemhq/aws-cron-parser.git)

-NOTE: class not tested yet, use at own discretion
+NOTE: class not fully tested yet, use at own discretion

 Using aws cron syntax, with a few additional features, to schedule recurring events.
-Built in Typescript support.
 Supports events with durations, and can pass a time interval into parser that specifies the time range the cron can occur in.

+Typescript support.

 Syntax: `min hr dayOfMonth month dayOfWeek year *duration* ` values in ** are optional, can be omitted